Hurricane Joaquin Preparation Tips

 In addition to our interior systems, such as sump pumps, our exterior damage systems, such as graded landscaping and gutters, effectively prevent flooded basements.
 Even if you only have some small leaks, professional waterproofing can identify larger issues at hand and makes the necessary repairs to your foundation and structure to prevent further, more costly problems.

-Hopefully your basement doesn’t suffer from flooding, but if it does, Gold Medal has the experts and equipment to clean things up, including: water extraction, drying, mold remediation, debris removal, and more.
+Hopefully, your basement doesn’t suffer from flooding, but if it does, Gold Medal has the experts and equipment to clean things up, including water extraction, drying, mold remediation, debris removal, and more.
 Call us for more details at (F:P:Sub:Phone}.

 Remember all those gas station lines during Superstorm Sandy.
 Well, this time, a lot more gas stations will have backup generators.
 Take a look at this map and click here for a full list of NJ gas stations with backup generators:

-A flooded basement can cost anywhere from a couple thousand dollars to tens of thousands.
+A flooded basement can cost anywhere from a couple of thousand dollars to tens of thousands.
 You may even end up with a weakened foundation which could affect your home's resale value.
 Prevention beats repair when it comes to basement flooding.
 By inspecting your basement now and taking care of other storm preparations, you'll drastically reduce the risk of damage from hurricanes and storms.

 How to Prepare Your Home for Hurricane Joaquin

 Keep the humidity out.
 To reduce moisture and the risk of mold, purchase a dehumidifier for your home.